Axway/MFT-ST-Automation-Ansible/README.md

 When all plays  run, they will install and configure SecureTransport Enterprise Cluster deployment with:

-- PostgreSQL database (version: 14)
+- PostgreSQL database (version: 16)
 - NFS storage to share between the core nodes (version: 3)
-- OS prerequisites for ST Linux install (version: RHEL 8)
+- OS prerequisites for ST Linux install (version: RHEL 9) -> valid for ST version Sept 2024 & later
 - Two core server nodes in a cluster
 - Two edge nodes
 - Synchronization between the edges
 - Streaming between edges and core servers
-- SecureTransport, non-root install (version: 5.5, any update)
+- SecureTransport, non-root install (version: 5.5, Dec 2024 & later)
 - All available Axway Plugins (version: latest)
 - Initial ST configuration
 - Additional configuration such as repository encryption